codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep3/README.md

 </keywords>
 ```

-For swift this doesn't look right enough though.
-For once: functions in swift can consist of almost any character, not only ascii, and there are also the named parameter parts which should be highlighted the same.
+For Swift this doesn't look right enough though.
+For once: functions in Swift can consist of almost any character, not only ascii, and there are also the named parameter parts which should be highlighted the same.
 So let's have a try at this.

 Sadly the identifier can be almost everything.
 So lets just do an approximation that is better than the current one.